fleabitdev/glsp/website/input/reference/src/the-glsp-crate.md

 to another.

 For example, if you return a `Val` from `Runtime::run`, and then attempt to print it, your program will panic.
-If you construct a symbol in one `Runtime`, and then attempt to print it while a different `Runtime` is active, your program is likely to print an incorrect name.
+If you construct a symbol in one `Runtime`, and attempt to compare it to a symbol from a different `Runtime`, the comparison may return a false positive or false negative.

 Moving data between `Runtimes` is always memory-safe, but the results are otherwise undefined.
-Under some circumstances, in order to preserve memory safety, GameLisp may be forced to [abort the process]!
+Under some rare circumstances, in order to preserve memory safety, GameLisp may be forced to [abort the process]!

 [abort the process]: https://doc.rust-lang.org/std/process/fn.abort.html